Predicting earthquake damages with Azure ML Workspace

 Notebooks: Understand data

-Azure ML Notebooks is a fully managed cloud-based code-first environment for data scientists to author models, transform and prepare data with Python or R. You can also build Automated ML (AutoML) experiments from the notebooks.
-It enables you to collaboratively debug models and share notebooks within the boundaries of the workspace.
-Managed VM form-factor ensures compliance with enterprise security requirements.
-They are pre-configured with up-to-date Machine Learning packages, GPU drivers and everything data scientists need to save time on setup tasks.
+Azure ML Notebooks is a fully managed cloud-based code-first environment for data scientists to author models, transform, and prepare data with Python or R. You can also build Automated ML (AutoML) experiments from the notebooks.
+You can create bash, text, and Yaml files here, which enables you to build an end-to-end pipeline for your scenario.
+They are pre-configured with up-to-date ML packages, GPU drivers, and everything data scientists need to save time on setup tasks.

-To demonstrate how Notebooks works, let’s have a first view on the data provided by The Central Bureau of Statistics, they collected the largest dataset, which contains valuable information about numerous properties (area, age, demographic statistics and more) of buildings that have collapsed in earthquakes in Nepal.
+To demonstrate how Notebooks works, let’s have a first view at the data provided by The Central Bureau of Statistics, they collected the largest dataset, which contains valuable information about numerous properties (area, age, demographic statistics, and more) of buildings that have collapsed in earthquakes in Nepal.
 Download the data from here.

-Create a new Azure Machine Learning Workspace and when the deployment is done, go to the resource and click on the Launch now button at the Overview page.
-You should see a panel on the main page with the Notebooks, AutoML and Designer options.
+Create a new Azure Machine Learning Workspace and when the deployment is done, go to the resource and click on the Launch Studio button on the Overview page.
+You should see a panel on the left with the Notebooks, AutoML, and Designer options.

 Start the Notebooks.

-I use Python’s Pandas package.
 Pandas stands for “Python Data Analysis Library”, it has a lot of great functions to use on objects called dataframes.
 Dataframes are interactive tables, which you can easily manipulate and transform.
+First, we will use

 import pandas as pd